carltondaniel/ABB_HACKATHON/BigMart_Approach_Note.md

 Models were evaluated using RMSE and MAPE on validation sets.
 Stratified KFold validation was used for robustness.
 Outliers were removed before final training to reduce prediction error.

 5. Results
-Our best performing MLP model achieved a leaderboard score of X.XXXX with a rank of ###, significantly outperforming baseline models.
+Our best performing MLP model achieved a leaderboard score of 1147.4292415280 with a rank of 370 significantly outperforming baseline models.